tkuboi/csc365WebAppExampleStepByStep/steps/step3/README.md

 # STEP 3: Create a data source.
 Use JSP as the view for our application.
 1. Let's create a context for our database connection. copy context.xml to /src/main/webapp/META-INF/.
-2. open the context.xml and edit and add necessary information, such as host url, dbname, user, password, to establish connection to the databases.
+2. open the context.xml and make the following edits to the Resource tag.
+a.
+Replace the dbname with your database name in the name and url strings.
+b.
+Set the username and password for your database.
 3. open the web.xml in /src/main/webapp/WEB-INF/ or copy the web.xml included in this directory.
 4. replace the ```<web-app>``` tag with the following tag.
 ```